jmeter-gradle-plugin/jmeter-gradle-plugin/README.md

 	        classpath "net.foragerr.jmeter:jmeter-gradle-plugin:latest.release"

 	        //for specific version use:
-	        //classpath "net.foragerr.jmeter:jmeter-gradle-plugin:0.1.3-2.13"
+	        //classpath "net.foragerr.jmeter:jmeter-gradle-plugin:0.5.0-2.13"
 	    }
 	}

 ## Configure JMeter
 ### Simple configuration

-include the following in your build.gradle:
+include the following in your build.gradle (Optional - if this section is not declared, default configuration is used):

-	jmeterRun.configure {
+	jmeter {
-	    jmeterTestFiles = [file("src/test/jmeter/test2.jmx")] //if jmx file is not in the default location jmeterUserPropertiesFiles = [file("src/test/jmeter/user.properties")] //to add additional user properties enableReports = true //produce HTML reports - this can be resource intensive enableExtendedReports = true //produce Graphical and CSV reports }
+	    jmTestFiles = [file("src/test/jmeter/test2.jmx")] //if jmx file is not in the default location jmUserPropertiesFiles = [file("src/test/jmeter/user.properties")] //to add additional user properties enableExtendedReports = true //produce Graphical and CSV reports }